CarylThom/Light-Speed/README.md

 ### Content

-* All content was written by the developer.
+* Content was written by the developer.

 ### Media